 The rooms

-Alang’s Rawa is made up of a cluster of rustic white beach shacks, but don’t let the exterior fool you – all the rooms are well-kitted out with comfortable beds, showers and…aircon!
+Alang’s Rawa is made up of a cluster of rustic white beach shacks, but don’t let the exterior fool you – all the rooms are well-kitted out with comfortable beds, showers and… aircon!
 There are only 12 rooms in total and five room types available, ranging from the cosy Little A-Frame rooms for two guests, to the large Beach House or Big A Frame Group room which can accommodate up to 12 people.
 Compared to the other resort on Rawa Island, Alang’s Rawa is more intimate while boasting its own private beachfront, water sports equipment for loan and a modest buffet at every mealtime – it had a ‘private island’ feel with lesser guests, so it never felt too crowded.
-Which, after feeling a little too touched out ever since baby #2 came along, was just what this mum needed!
+As we were traveling with three young kids and two grandparents, I loved the idea of having the beach ‘to ourselves’!

 The food